Saturday, August 17, 2024

 Billy has been dropped from the first eleven for showing off, but he has a chance to redeem himself as he comes on as a substitute.

 Billy's usual position as centre-forward is taken by Grant, so he takes up a position in midfield.
-He is stable in this position, getting an interception and a couple of nice passes which begin to win over the sports master.
+He is stable in this position, getting an interception and a couple of nice passes, which begin to win over the sports master.
 His best moment comes near the end of the game as he gathers a loose ball, and with a long pass up the field, he picks out Jimmy Dawson.
-Dawson knows what to do and feeds the ball through to Grant who scores the winning goal in the dying moments of the game.
+Dawson knows what to do and feeds the ball through to Grant, who scores the winning goal in the dying moments of the game.

-Mister Renton still has doubts, but Billy is redeemed in the eyes of several near Mister Renton, and he reluctantly agrees to play Billy again in the next game.
+Mister Renton still has doubts, but Billy is redeemed in the eyes of several people near Mister Renton, and he reluctantly agrees to play Billy again in the next game.

 Game day rolls around, and a coach has been laid on to get the Groundwood players to the game.
 Billy is just setting off to meet the rest of the team when his Gran calls to him.
-She's sick, and as it's pouring with rain she wants Billy to go get some medicine for her.
-Billy is desperate to make the coach, but he is unable to say no to his poor old Gran so he dutifully heads off to the chemist.
-The rain and a long line at the chemist see him missing the coach and Billy is forced to bike to the ground, getting soaked in the process.
+She's sick, and as it's pouring with rain, she wants Billy to go get some medicine for her.
+Billy is desperate to make the coach, but he is unable to say no to his poor old Gran, so he dutifully heads off to the chemist.
+The rain and a long line at the chemist see him missing the coach, and Billy is forced to bike to the ground, getting soaked in the process.

-It's all for nothing, for when he arrives at the ground he learns that the game has been cancelled.
+It's all for nothing, for when he arrives at the ground, he learns that the game has been cancelled.
 Jimmy Dawson also tells him that he is in big trouble for missing the coach and that he has never seen Mister Renton so angry.

 This deserves a higher rating than I gave it, and I think the only thing missing was some on-field action.
-Billy's magical boots played no part in the story and we instead stayed firmly in the realm of the angsty school boy and his ever-loving Gran.
+Billy's magical boots played no part in the story, and we instead stayed firmly in the realm of the angsty school boy and his ever-loving Gran.
 This was executed well on the page, and we had several panels that displayed the full dismay of Billy as the situation was spinning out of his control.
 Billy riding his bike through the pouring rain was a highlight, but so too were the moments he was with his Gran and being a dutiful Grandson.
 I think most could relate as Billy did the right thing by his Gran and went to get the medicine, which meant that when he missed the coach there was an element of sympathy for the lad.
-This draws the reader deeper into the story, and even though it is quite some time since I was a schoolboy, I still felt every ounce of Billy's pain and his situation.
+This draws the reader deeper into the story, and even though it has been quite some time since I was a schoolboy, I still felt every ounce of Billy's pain and his situation.
 It was a highly believable scenario, and one step removed from the magic boots gave it a grounding that it doesn't normally have, making for a top-notch story buried mid-comic.

 Rating: 8/10